Techtonica/curriculum/vs-code/vscode.md

 - [A scene from Silicon Valley](https://www.youtube.com/watch?v=SsoOG6ZeyUI)

 By default, VS Code attempts to guess your indentation options depending on the file you open.
 Indentation guessing can be turned off via: `"editor.detectIndentation": false`.

-**Instructions to set up VS Code to use "spaces for tabs, 2 spaces per tabs" as your default for new files**
+**Instructions to set up VS Code to use "spaces for tabs, 2 spaces per tabs" as your default for new files:**

 ***For Windows Users***
 - Go to *File - Preferences - User settings*